YZherebukh/fleetState/README.md

 ## Improvement on service
  Add unit tests.
 Add authentication and authorisation mechanisms.
 Add load balancing with `sticky sessions` before service.
 Add `swagger`.
+ Add posibility to stream one vehicle to multiple endpoints.